British Airways (London Heathrow to Hong Kong) BA27, World Traveller Plus (Premium Economy Class), BOEING 747-436

 Breakfast was served around an hour and half prior to landing at Hong Kong International.
 Our plane had just past Kunming in Yunnan Province and we were heading straight towards Guangdong.
 The flight took us over Guangzhou, then Zhongshan, Macau and then finally entering the Hong Kong Peninsula from the east to make a landing in from the south into Runway 25L at Chep Lap Kok.

-There was a choice of either a Western Breakfast or a Chinese Breakfast.
-I went for the former as I knew I would be eating a Chinese Breakfast everyday for the next few months!
-Nothing beats the feeling of eating microwave food at 37,000feet (and yes airline food is all heated an hour before serving- so its not fresh!).
-The sausages, bacon and scrambled Eggs all tasted as if it was freshly cooked.
-Oh and that Strawberry muffin and the Muller Corner Yogurt were both sheer delights to have.
-Breakfast was accompanied with hot tea, and coffee, as well as Green Tea.
+There was a choice of either a Western breakfast or a Chinese breakfast.
+I opted for the former as I knew I would be eating a Chinese breakfast everyday for the next few months!
+Nothing beats the feeling of eating microwave food at 37,000 fee.
+The sausages, bacon and scrambled eggs all tasted as if it was freshly cooked.
+Oh, and that strawberry muffin and the Muller corner yogurt were both sheer delights to have.
+Breakfast was accompanied with hot tea, and coffee, as well as green tea.

 Comments on the in-flight system (if any):